bvasilop/Complete-Junior-To-Senior-Web-Developer-Roadmap/Testing/Testing.md

 ## Unit Tests

 * Should cover all small, **pure functions** of an application.
-  * small, **pure functions** take an input and return an output.
+  * Small, **pure functions** take an input and return an output.
 They do one thing at a time really really well.
   * It's the main principle in **functional programming**.
-* Tests individual functions or classes.
+* They test individual functions or classes.
 * They are the cheapest to implement, the easiest to implement and 90 percent of your time you're going to be working on writing unit tests.
-* the awesome side effect of this is that it allows us to write unit tests really really easily because our functions are so simple.
+* The awesome side effect of this is that it allows us to write unit tests really easily because our functions are so simple.
   * Just give it an input and get an output and just test that based on an input.
   * This is one of the biggest benefits of **functional programming** versus **object oriented programming**.
 * A **pure function** is a function that has no side effects, like affecting another part of a program and always return something based on an input.